 Palazzina Masieri: Shapes and Straight Angles

-Read the expert’s voice: Alberto Ferlenga, rector of the IUAV University in Venice and delegate of the Administrative Counsel of the Fondazione Masieri.
+Read the expert’s voice: Alberto Ferlenga, IUAV University in Venice and delegate of the Administrative Counsel of the Fondazione Masieri.

 The interior of the Palazzina Masieri was reimagined by Carlo Scarpa and completed in 1983 after an initial project by American architect Frank Lloyd Wright was rejected by the Venetian Municipality.
 Originally meant as the private residence of Angelo Masieri, an architecture graduate, and his wife, following Masieri’s untimely death, the wish was for the Palazzina to host international architecture students at the Istituto Universitario di Architettura di Venezia (IUAV).
 The Palazzina represents Scarpa’s iconic interpretation of internal space coexisting with a historic Venetian façade.

-The expert’s voice: Alberto Ferlenga, rector of the IUAV University in Venice and delegate of the Administrative Counsel of the Fondazione Masieri.
+The expert’s voice: Alberto Ferlenga, IUAV University in Venice and delegate of the Administrative Counsel of the Fondazione Masieri.